The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Introduction

+Concerning the lattice determination of $\Lambda$, the freezing problem is usually circumvented by defining the coupling through a projection onto the $Q=0$ topological charge sector~\cite{Fritzsch:2013yxa}.\footnote{For another possible strategy to avoid topological freezing without $Q=0$ projection based on the combined use of Schr\"odinger Functional and open boundary conditions see Ref.~\cite{Luscher:2014kea}.} This choice can be seen just as a particular renormalization scheme.
+As such, after the proper matching with a customary scheme such as the $\MS$, the projection should not introduce any systematic in the determination of $\Lambda$.
+However, this approach has been the object of debate within the Lattice Community, and in particular two main issues have been raised.

+First, when topological freezing is present, non-trivial fluctuations (e.g., instanton--anti-instanton pairs) in each fixed topological sector could get sampled incorrectly.\footnote{For a first investigation of this issue in the $2d$ $\mathrm{U}(1)$ gauge theory see Ref.~\cite{Albandea:2021lvl}.} If this were the case, topological freezing would introduce an ergodicity problem in the sampling of the $Q=0$ sector, possibly biasing the strong coupling determination obtained via projection.
+Second, the $\Lambda$-parameter is customarily computed via the \emph{step-scaling} technique, which consists in flowing the renormalization group from IR to UV scales in discrete steps $\mu \to 2\mu$ to match lattice calculations with perturbation theory.
+In this respect, even assuming that the $Q=0$ sector is correctly sampled by a topologically frozen algorithm, the issue could be raised as to whether the $Q=0$ projection leads to a proper renormalization scheme, and thus to a correct step-scaling sequence.

-In this paper, we aim exactly at checking in a systematic way what is the impact of topology freezing and topology projection on the determination of the coupling.
-To this end we will use a novel numerical technique designed to efficiently circumvent topological freezing, the \emph{Parallel Tempering on Boundary Conditions} (PTBC) algorithm.
-This algorithm, initially proposed for $2d$ $\mathrm{CP}^{N-1}$ models by M.~Hasenbusch~\cite{Hasenbusch:2017unr}, and implemented for $4d$ $\SU(N)$ Yang--Mills theories too~\cite{Bonanno:2020hht}, has been widely employed in the last few years to improve the state of the art of the lattice studies of several topological and non-topological quantities, thanks to the impressive reduction of the auto-correlation time of the topological charge it allows to achieve~\cite{Berni:2019bch,Bonanno:2020hht,Bonanno:2022yjr,Bonanno:2022hmz,Bonanno:2023hhp,Bonanno:2024ggk}.
+In this paper, we address these issues with a novel numerical technique designed to solve topological freezing, the \emph{Parallel Tempering on Boundary Conditions} (PTBC) algorithm.
+This algorithm, originally proposed for $2d$ $\mathrm{CP}^{N-1}$ models by M.~Hasenbusch~\cite{Hasenbusch:2017unr}, and implemented for $4d$ $\SU(N)$ Yang--Mills theories too~\cite{Bonanno:2020hht}, has been widely employed in the last few years to improve the state of the art of the lattice studies of several topological and non-topological quantities, thanks to the impressive reduction of the auto-correlation time of the topological charge it allows to achieve~\cite{Berni:2019bch,Bonanno:2020hht,Bonanno:2022yjr,Bonanno:2022hmz,Bonanno:2023hhp,Bonanno:2024ggk} (see also~\cite{Bonanno:2024udh,Abbott:2024mix} for recent applications of the tempering on boundary conditions with non-equilibrium simulations and normalizing flows).
+Given that PTBC is a well-established method to avoid topological freezing, it is a natural choice to accurately check the effects of the $Q=0$-projection.